troglobit/troglobit.github.io/content/post/2019-11-03-syslogd-and-standards.markdown

 above, the RFC3164 world was empty and scary, and the RFC5424 world is full of confusing stuff??

-The first dash above is the new MesgID field, which is a free-form string that a receiver can use for quick and easy regexp filtering.
+The first dash above is the new MsgID field, which is a free-form string that a receiver can use for quick and easy regexp filtering.
 The second dash is *structured data* and is essentially name-value pairs in a `[ .. ]` container.
 See the RFC for more details and [an example in section